TheTimKiely/RembrandtML/README.md

 ###    Custom Errors
 While it is a trivial savings a keystrokes, the custom FunctionNotImplementedError demonstrates how to extend Errors for customized functionality.
 ###	Design Patterns
-The DataProvider classes give an example of the Template Patterns
+The DataProvider classes give an example of the Template Patterns.

 The abstract base class defines the algorithm of retrieving data from a dataset.